nrmancuso/parseva-math/README.md

 * If you open a pull request, please ensure that your contribution passes all tests.
 If there are test failures, you will need to address them before we can merge your contribution.

+## Phases

+To generate Jacoco report, do:
+`mvn clean verify`

+The report will be generated in `target/site/jacoco`.

 ## License
 Distributed under the [Unlicense](https://unlicense.org/).